CodeMuz/TechTest2025/Part1.md

 # PHP

-- Please complete code in file src/ScratchcardScore.php
+- Please complete the code in file src/ScratchcardScore.php
 - Any other files can be created if needed
 - There is one test which currently fails.
 This test needs to pass.